jmservera/miscdemos/web/promptlab_advanced.md

 Overview:

-- Exercise 1: Getting Familiar with Microsoft Copilot
-- Exercise 2: In-Context Learning
-- Exercise 3: Thought Generation Prompting
-- Exercise 4: Manipulating output structures
+Exercise 1: Getting Familiar with Microsoft Copilot and Zero-Shot Prompting Exercise 2: In-Context Learning and Setting Goals with Task-Specific Prompting Exercise 3: Refining Responses with Recursive Prompting and Task Splitting Exercise 4: Enhancing Reasoning with Chain-of-Thought and Tree-of-Thought Prompting Exercise 5: Generating Structured Outputs and Visualizations with Advanced Techniques

 Let’s get started by setting the foundation for our startup journey!

 </div>
 </div>